Meek Mill: 2018–2021: Championships and Expensive Pain

 On November 16, 2018, Mill announced his fourth album, Championships, which was released on November 30.
 The album received positive reviews from critics and debuted atop the US Billboard 200, selling 229,000 album-equivalent units in its first week (42,000 coming from pure sales).

 In June 2020, Mill released his protest song "Otherside of America", amid the protests following the murder of George Floyd.

 On November 20, 2020, Meek returned with a four-track EP, Quarantine Pack, which features rappers 42 Dugg, Vory, and Lil Durk, who also appears in the video for the track, "Pain Away".
 That same month, the film, Charm City Kings, was released exclusively on HBO Max.
 Originally scheduled for a May 2020 theatrical release by Sony Pictures, it was delayed due to the COVID-19 pandemic and later acquired by HBO.
-The Angel Manuel Soto-directed and Will Smith-produced drama stars Mill and opposite Jahi Di'Allo Winston as street bikers who end up under a wave of crime in Baltimore.
+The Ángel Manuel Soto-directed and Will Smith-produced drama stars Mill and opposite Jahi Di'Allo Winston as street bikers who end up under a wave of crime in Baltimore.
 It received positive critical reviews.
 A month earlier, in October, Mill also claimed to have had plans to release an album before the end of the year.
 However, this did not occur, as his fifth studio album, Expensive Pain, was only released a year later, on October 1, 2021.
 It debuted at number three on the Billboard 200 after accumulating 95,000 equivalent units.
 Mill went on to state that Atlantic Records was responsible for the low sales of the album.
 He went as afar to state that the label wouldn't allow him to bring PnB Rock nor Roddy Ricch as artists to his Dream Chasers imprint, while also clarifying that Atlantic restricted him from releasing any more music for the following nine months and demanded his release alongside labelmates, fellow Philadelphian Lil Uzi Vert, and YoungBoy Never Broke Again.

 On July 11, 2022, Mill confirmed that he had ended his management deal with Jay-Z's Roc Nation Entertainment, stating that although he and the company are no longer partners in the exact term, he and Jay remain on good terms.
 Despite his departure, the two still work on their prison reform venture, the REFORM Alliance.